-Double space your text, number the pages, leave one-inch margins on all sides and use a font that is no smaller than 10 point.
-Aim to keep the written essay to 12-15 pages, not including the appendices.
+Double space your text, number the pages, leave one-inch margins on all sides and use a font that is no smaller than 10 points.
+Aim to keep the written essay between 15 and 20 pages, not including the appendices.
 Remember that projects will be submitted electronically in PDF format.